What is Recreation Therapy?

 Since you were diagnosed with Parkinson's disease has your golf game suffered or have you stopped playing golf all together?
 If so, then this 4 week golf clinic is for you.
 Learn more...

-Put on your dancing shoes and head out to the dance floor.
-The program is modeled, in part, on the Dance for PD program developed by the exemplary Mark Morris Dance Company.
-In chairs, at a barre or standing, professionally-trained dance instructors will help explore elements of modern dance, ballet, tap, folk and social dancing.
-Enjoy the movement and music in ways taht are fun, energizing, engaging and creative.
+Put on your dancing shoes and head out to the dance floor!
+This program is modeled, in part, on the Dance for Parkinson's disease program developed by the Mark Morris Dance Company.
 Learn more...

 Voce Unidas Spanish Singing Group

-This singing group is open for people with Parkinson's disease and their caregivers.
+This Spanish-language singing group is open for people with Parkinson's disease and their caregivers.
 Learn more...

-Biweekly group for Hispanics with Parkinson's disease and their caregivers offered in Phoenix and Tempe.
+A biweekly group for Hispanics with Parkinson's disease and their caregivers, Comadres/Compadres is offered in Phoenix and Tempe.
 Learn more...

-Walking rates high as a great form of exercise; it’s easy, everyone knows how to do it, it can be done most anywhere, and requires little equipment.
-But what happens if we add walking poles?
+Walking rates high as a great form of exercise; it’s easy, everyone knows how to do it, it can be done most anywhere, and it requires little equipment.
+Click to learn how adding walking poles can help you get the most out of this awesome exercise.
 Learn more...

 Yoga for Every Body, Mind, and Soul

-Yoga practice encompasses physical movement, breath development, and mental focus, or mindfulness.
+Yoga practice encompasses physical movement, breath development, and mental focus.
 Learn more...

 Frequently Asked Questions